Taha-Yassine-Hadded/UniMindCare-PI/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-Made with ❤️ by the UniMindCare Team at ESPRIT University
+Made with ❤️ by the NexGenCoders Team at ESPRIT University